 1965: The Second Kashmir War

-Seventeen years later, the fire returned.
-Pakistan views the Second Kashmir War (1965) as a consequence of India’s continued refusal to honour United Nations Security Council resolutions, which called for a free and impartial plebiscite to allow the people of Jammu and Kashmir to decide their future.
+Seventeen years after the first conflict, war returned to Kashmir.
+Pakistan views the 1965 war as a consequence of India’s continued refusal to implement United Nations Security Council resolutions that called for a free and impartial plebiscite, allowing the people of Jammu and Kashmir to determine their own future.

 1971: The Third War and the Simla Agreement